neuland/multigit/README.md

 ## Remarks:

  - `multigit` delegate anything to `git`.
-It just moves into the correct repositories first, therefore it is irrelevant from where you call `multigit`.
+It just moves into the correct repositories first, therefore it is irrelevant from where you call it.

  - For usage on your coding machine you should set your `defaultParams` to include every repository.
    `multigit`s output includes the parameter values for each repository so that you can easily adapt your command line string.

  - For usage on a specialized system you can set yout `defaultParams` to ignore everything not relevant there.